streamlit/docs/content/tutorials/data-explorer.md

 <Tip>

-If you'd like to skip ahead and see everything at once, the `complete script is available below <#let-s-put-it-all-together>`_.
+If you'd like to skip ahead and see everything at once, the [complete script is available below](#let-s-put-it-all-together).

 </Tip>